 The first championship was held in November 1962, when Arizona won the men’s cross country title and New Mexico followed with the first WAC football title.
 Arizona finished second in the NCAA College World Series and, less than three years later, Arizona State claimed the league’s first NCAA title when the Sun Devils won the College World Series trophy.
 Fresno State was the last WAC school to earn an NCAA team title when it won the College World Series in 2008.

 Since 1962, several changes have occurred.
 UTEP and Colorado State became members in September 1967, while Arizona and Arizona State withdrew on June 30, 1978.
 The WAC then added San Diego State (1978), Hawai‘i (1979) and Air Force (1980).
 Before 1990, the WAC sponsored championships only in men’s sports.
 However, a merger with the High Country Athletic Conference formed a single conference under one administrative structure, and the 1990-91 athletic year was the first in which both men and women competed under the WAC name.
 Fresno State was added in 1992, and then in 1996, the women’s programs from Air Force and Hawai‘i along with six new schools (UNLV, Rice, San Jose State, SMU, TCU and Tulsa) came into the WAC.
 Air Force, Brigham Young, Colorado State, UNLV, New Mexico, San Diego State, Utah and Wyoming withdrew on June 30, 1999.
 Nevada (2000), Boise State (2001) and Louisiana Tech (2001) were added while TCU withdrew following the 2000-01 season.
 In 2005, Idaho, New Mexico State and Utah State joined the WAC after Rice, SMU, UTEP and Tulsa withdrew.
 Boise State withdrew prior to the 2011-12 season.
 In 2012, the WAC added Denver, Seattle U, UT Arlington, UTSA and Texas State.
-The current membership began on July 1, 2013 when the WAC added Bakersfield, Chicago State, Grand Canyon, Kansas City, UTPA and Utah Valley to join Idaho, New Mexico State and Seattle U. The new institutions replace withdrawing members, Denver, Louisiana Tech, San Jose State, Utah State, UT Arlington, UTSA and Texas State.
+In 2013, the WAC added Bakersfield, Chicago State, Grand Canyon, Kansas City, Texas-Pan American and Utah Valley to join Idaho, New Mexico State and Seattle U. The new institutions replaced withdrawing members, Denver, Louisiana Tech, San Jose State, Utah State, UT Arlington, UTSA and Texas State.
 The WAC's current membership includes eight institutions upon Idaho's withdrawal prior to the 2014-15 season.